-Whether you’re an Australian resident on a temporary work visa, a casual member of staff or a contractor, being paid a fair wage for a day’s work and minimum wage laws is an important issue.
+Whether you’re an Australian resident on a temporary work visa, a contractor or employee, being paid a fair wage for a day’s work is an important issue.
 The National Employment Standards (NES) was introduced on 1 January 2010 to provide a national benchmark for minimum wages in Australia.

 - Minimum wages